One of the main arguments against pipeline companies is that they “destroy the environment”. But…

 Belle Pass-Golden Meadow

 Lafourche Parish could lose 41% of its land over the next 50 years.
-This project aims to reverse the trend by creating 25,000 acres of marsh over the next two decades at an estimated cost of $1.6 billion.
+This project aims to reverse the trend by creating 25,000 acres of marsh over the next two decades, costing roughly $1.6 billion.

 The revitalized wetlands span 20 miles of Bayou Lafourche, between Golden Meadow and Port Fourchon.
 Click here for more information about West Fourchon Marsh Creation & Nourishment.